Professor

 1. Right to receive medical care

-2. Right to be informed & autonomous decision
+2. Right to be informed and to make an autonomous decision

-Patients may request for consultation and mediation from an internal or external agency (Korea Consumer Agency, Korea Medical Dispute Mediation and Arbitration Agency) in the event of any medical dispute.
+In the event of a medical dispute, patients may request consultation and mediation from an internal or external agency (Korea Consumer Agency, Korea Medical Dispute Mediation and Arbitration Agency).

-5. Right to be respected of values or beliefs
+5. Right to have values and beliefs respected

-Patients will not be discriminated for their culture, religious values or beliefs, and their rights will not be violated.
+Patients will not be discriminated against because of their culture, religious values, or beliefs, and their rights will not be violated.

-1. Responsible to trust and respect the medical team
+1. Responsibility to trust and respect the medical team

-Patients must accurately inform the medical team of their health condition, trust and respect the medical team’s treatment plan.
-Patients may be responsible for consequences which results from not following the instruction.
+Patients must accurately inform the medical team of their health condition and must trust and respect the medical team's treatment plan.
+Patients may be responsible for consequences that result from not following instructions.

-2. Responsible to not use dishonest method for medical treatment
+2. Responsibility to not use dishonest methods for medical treatment

-Patients must reveal their identity before receiving any medical care and must not use false or dishonest method, such as receiving medical case under disguised ownership.
+Patients must reveal their identity before receiving any medical care and must not use false or dishonest methods, such as seeking medical care under disguised ownership.

-3. Responsible to abide by all hospital regulations
+3. Responsibility to abide by all hospital regulations